 - Opportunities to compete for representation at regional, state and national level teams.

-- Completion of a vocational education certificate in the sport and fitness field.
+- Completion of a vocational education certificate in the sport and recreation field.

 - Confidence, pride and valuing of an academic and sporting self-identity.